Respecting human rights

 Likelihood assessment

 In assessing the likelihood of human rights issues in our value chain, the following steps were taken.
-We analyzed the operations of our entire value chain (in over 130 countries) across five categories; Leaf sourcing, Processing, Manufacturing, Office, and Sales and Marketing.
+We analyzed the operations of our entire value chain (in over 130 countries) across five categories: leaf sourcing, processing, manufacturing, office, and sales and marketing.
 We determined magnitudes of risk for each operational category in each country.
-We then quantified each risk using environmental and social country indices published by a leading global risk analytics company, and using country indices published by international organizations.
+We then quantified each risk using environmental and social country indices published by a leading global risk analytics company and country indices published by international organizations.

 Risk mapping